axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl credentials [options]`

-The `syslog-ng-ctl credentials status` command allows you to query the status of the private keys that {{% param "product.ose" %}} uses in the `network()` and `syslog()` drivers.
+The `syslog-ng-ctl credentials status` command allows you to query the status of the private keys that {{% param "product.abbrev" %}} uses in the `network()` and `syslog()` drivers.
 You can also provide the passphrase for password-protected private keys using the `syslog-ng-ctl credentials add` command.
 For details on using password-protected keys, see [The syslog-ng Administrator Guide](https://www.syslog-ng.com).